 Sherlock Cloud has three environments that have been built using the NIST 800-53 requirements: FISMA, HIPAA and CUI.
-Additionally, Sherlock Cloud has expanded its compliance expertise to now offer its solutions utilizing the AWS Cloud.
-Sherlock partners will have the option to choose managed compliant services operating on premise at SDSC, in the AWS Cloud, or a combination of the two.
+Additionally, Sherlock Cloud has expanded its compliance expertise to now offer its solutions utilizing the AWS and Azure Cloud platforms.
+Sherlock partners will have the option to choose managed compliant services operating on premise at SDSC, in the AWS/Azure Cloud, or a combination of the two.

 The Federal Information Security Management Act (FISMA) requires each federal agency to develop, document, and implement an agency-wide program to provide information security for the information and information systems that support the operations and assets of the agency, including those provided or managed by another agency, contractor, or other source.

 Sherlock Cloud is a FISMA-certified environment.
 The Sherlock team has maintained this environment since 2008, and is well-versed in the requirements to successfully protect data within the confines of this environment, pass yearly security assessments, and comply with the varied elements of FISMA certification.

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) regulates how covered entities and business associates use and disclose protected health information (PHI) and has established various requirements and standards that serve to maintain the privacy and security of individually identifiable health information while preserving the community’s need to use the information.
 The Office for Civil Rights enforces HIPAA and its required rules including: (1) the Privacy Rule - governing and protecting the privacy of individually identifiable health information; (2) the Security Rule - identifying the national standards for the security of electronic protected health information (ePHI); and (3) the Breach Notification Rule - requiring that covered entities and business associates provide notification following a breach of unsecured PHI.